Devking/Chirper/Part 3/README.md

 ## Queries

-In order for the Python web server to communicate with the C++11 data server, messages are passed between the two servers via TCP/IPv4 sockets.
+In order for the Python web server to communicate with the C++11 data server, messages are passed between the two servers via TCP/IPv4 sockets. **One connection is established per query from the web server to the data server.** That is, when the Python web server needs to perform a query (such as checking the validity of a password), it will establish a new connection to the web server.
+For every query, there is one connection, which is always closed by the data server.

-When the Python web server begins, it establishes a *single persistent connection* to the C++11 data server.
-Our application will persist this connection as long as both servers are running, and send all messages (which are unencrypted at the moment) over this single connection.

 All queries and responses between the two servers follow the specific format of our Chirper Query API, which is described below.